See what mortgage you qualify for

-Check out the steps you’ll need to follow in a non-arm’s length transaction.
+Check out the steps you’ll need to follow in a non-arm’s length transaction:

 Getting preapproved is a fast way to find out how much you’re approved to borrow, and it can streamline the buying process.
-Mortgage preapproval gives lenders greater insight into your financial situation and helps them determine if you would qualify for a mortgage.
+Mortgage preapproval gives lenders greater insight into your financial situation and helps them determine whether you would qualify for a mortgage.

 Using your credit score, debt-to-income (DTI) ratio, income and other relevant financial information, lenders can determine the loan amount, interest rate and mortgage terms you’re eligible for.
 When you’re preapproved, you know what you can afford and what size down payment you’ll need to make.